shielsr/assignment-03/README.md

 - Wrote functions to switch the sale on at a certain date and off when tickets run out
 - Wrote fucntions for the buyer, and for counting how many tickets are left
 - Created a list to store who buys tickets and the amount of tickets
+- Set up Flask.
+Created the app.py file and template html files.
+- Got the placeholder 'gig' working, along with the ability to 'purchase' tickets
+- Added basic login session functionality